 Top 10 Tips for a Trek To Everest Base Camp

 If you are planning a trek to Everest Base Camp, these are some of our tips to make sure that you have a successful and enjoyable time on this beautiful trek to the base of the world’s highest mountain.
-Bucket List lead around 15-20 treks every year to Everest Base Camp and have a 99% success rate on this trek.
+EverTrek lead around 15-20 treks every year to Everest Base Camp and have a over a 95% success rate on this trek.
 We include 2 days acclimatising at altitudes of 3,440m/ 11,300ft and another 2 days at 4,410m/14,470ft, helping you make a safer and more successful journey to Mt.
 Everest.
 We also have training plans to help you be successful.
 These are our top 10 tips for a trek to Everest base camp.
 CONTACT US and sign up today.
-Check out our 2017 / 2018 trekking dates for our Everest base camp treks.
+Check out our 2018 / 2019 trekking dates for our Everest base camp treks.

 - Mentally Prepare.Depending on your level of comfort with the outdoors, you may need to prepare yourself for life in the mountains.
 Luckily, I am a lover of the outdoors and very comfortable with the mountain life, including camping, bugs, dirt, baby wipe showers, and going to the toilet outdoors!
 However, for some who are more comfortable with a 5 star hotel rather than a campsite, you may need to prepare yourself for what is to come.
 All accommodation on our trek to Everest Base Camp except the Hotel in Kathmandu are in tea houses/lodges, run by the local Sherpa people.
 You will have a bed to sleep in (albeit not the most comfortable bed in the world, but a bed to say the least), in a twin room.
 There are options for showers lower down on the trail, if you decide to use them, however, many people keep clean by using baby wipes and a bowl of warm water each day.
 The toilet situations can be difficult at times, depending on how you view it, as in the tea houses they are generally not Western-style toilets, rather just a hole in the ground instead of a toilet bowl although there are quite a few sit downs along the way.
 You will also need to be prepared to use the great outdoors at times when you are on the trail with no tea house nearby.
 You do need to prepare yourself for these things, as you do not want to arrive on the mountain and have higher expectations and be disappointed.
 Check out a post I wrote about the toilets on an Everest Base Camp trek HERE.

 - Hydration is Key.If there is one tip that I can give you while in the mountains that will help with reducing the changes of getting altitude sickness, it is to make sure that keeping hydrated is one of your top priorities.
 At higher levels of altitude, your body will dehydrate much quicker than it will at sea level, and you will have to make sure you are drinking plenty of water to compensate.
-I would recommend that you are drinking around five litres of water throughout the day while in the mountains.
+I would recommend that you are drinking around four/five litres of water throughout the day while in the mountains.
 This is where the different types of water bottles come in handy.
 My routine in the mountains with regards to water is generally the same daily.
 Every evening, before I go to bed, I would fill up my Nalgene bottle full of boiling hot water and that bottle would immediately go into my sleeping bag to keep my feet and body toasty in my room while I sleep, and then, as that water had been boiled, I would be able to wake up in the morning and immediately begin drinking.
 I would hope to finish that bottle before we left for the day’s trek, then try and drink another three litres while walking and another one litre at least when we get to the next tea house that afternoon/evening.
 This process of drinking four/five litres of water a day can be daunting to many, but I find it to be essential to people’s success in the mountains.

 - Slow and Steady.
 When taking on a challenge like hiking to Everest Base Camp, or any long trek/climb, you have to remember that it is a marathon, not a sprint.
 Acclimatisation to the low levels of oxygen in the mountains requires you to take your time, to slowly get your body used to lack of oxygen.
 All the research suggests, spending more time at 3,500m/4000m.
 So we spend 2 nights acclimatising in Namche Bazaar and another 2 nights acclimatising in Dingboche.
 This is absolutely key to your success in the mountains.
 There is never a time on the trek where you should need to walk at a fast pace, you should only be walking at a pace that you can carry on a conversation with others, without feeling too much exertion physically.
 Obviously, there are tougher sections throughout the trek where you may need to stop talking and catch your breath, however you always want to try and keep your pace to a snail’s pace, not a rabbit’s!
 More acclimatisation means a safer and more enjoyable trekking experience.